Sexual abuse in German judo: 'I thought I must have deserved it' | DW | 06.12.2021

 Dinkel, seen training her with her husband, needed time before she felt comfortable training with men again

 But Dinkel is helping drive change, particularly in local clubs.
-At TV Gladenbach near Frankfurt, where she suffered as a child, there are now two people in charge of child protection, one of whom is Dinkel's brother, Ben.
+At her former club, TV Gladenbach, where she suffered as a child, there are now two people in charge of child protection, one of whom is Dinkel's brother, Ben.

 This article was translated from German.